pdf-association/pdf-issues/PUBLICATION-PROCESS.md

 - The simulated "track changes" is achieved via HTML5 `del` and `ins` tags, styled by CSS in `assets/iso-style.css`.

-- Editor notes use `class="editornote"` and can use the `ins` tag if necessary to link to an issue.
+- Editor notes use `class="editornote"` and can use `ins` or `del` tags as necessary to link to the edits for an issue.

 - Descriptive location statements (where abouts in the relevant standard each specific edit is made) are needed for ISO Amendments.
 These use `<p class="location">...</p>` and tend to be of the form "Change Table XX as follows:", "Delete the third paragraph below ...", "Insert a new NOTE above ...", etc.